supermundano/contact-form-7-infusionsoft-add-on/readme.txt

 Please note that [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) (version 3.9 or later) must be installed and activated in order for this plugin to be functional.

+*This plugin is not offered, sponsored, associated with or endorsed by Infusion Software, Inc.*

 == Frequently Asked Questions ==

 = Why doesn't this plugin do *insert feature here*? =

 If you have a feature suggestion, I'd love to hear about it.
-Feel free to leave a message on the "Support" tab of the plugin page, and I'll follow up as soon as possible.
+Feel free to leave a message on the [Support tab of the plugin page](http://wordpress.org/support/plugin/contact-form-7-infusionsoft-add-on), and I'll follow up as soon as possible.

 = What contact data can I collect with this plugin? =